ricmac/Cybercultural/src/pages/subscribe.md

 <p>You can also become a premium subscriber for <a href="https://buy.stripe.com/9AQeXn2eDcRk0126op">£5 per month</a> or <a href="https://buy.stripe.com/aEU6qRf1p8B46pq002">£48 per year</a>.</p>

-<p>Paid subscribers will receive the occasional bonus post, plus a thank-you mention in the paperback version of “Bubble Blog: From Outsider to Insider in Silicon Valley’s Web 2.0 Revolution."</p>
+<p>Paid subscribers will receive the occasional bonus post by email, plus a thank-you mention in the paperback version of “Bubble Blog: From Outsider to Insider in Silicon Valley’s Web 2.0 Revolution" (to be published in 2024; see the <a href="/p/roadmap-bubbleblog/">table of contents</a>).</p>